checkeverything.ch

 Your phone is older (three-plus years):

-• Repair cost exceeds 50% of used market value
+• Repair cost exceeds 50% of its used-market value

 • Multiple problems (screen plus battery plus other issues)